RateCity.com.au

 article cover image

-When applying for a personal loan you need to make sure your ducks are all in a row, meaning you’ve gathered all your personal documentation and ensured you’re meeting the eligibility requirements.
+• When applying for a personal loan, you need to make sure your ducks are all in a row.
+In other words, you’ll need to have gathered all your personal documentation and ensured you’re meeting the loan’s eligibility requirements.

-Unless you’ve applied for a low-doc loan, these eligibility requirements generally include meeting minimum income and employment requirements.
-Personal loan lenders generally look more favourably on applications who are employed full time with a long employment history.
+Unless you’ve applied for a low-doc loan, personal loan eligibility requirements generally include meeting minimum income and employment requirements.
+Personal loan lenders generally look more favourably on borrowers who are employed full-time, with a long employment history.
 This means being employed for at least 3-6 months with one company, with 12+ months being ideal.

-Once you’ve lodged your personal loan application, there are steps the lender will take.
-However, you may be wondering to what extend a lender will be assessing your application, including whether they’ll contact your employer for proof of employment.
+Once you’ve lodged your personal loan application, the lender will make its assessment to determine if it will offer its approval.
+You may be wondering exactly what steps a lender may take, when assessing your application, including whether they’ll contact your employer for proof of employment.

-Let’s explore what a lender will assess in your personal loan application, and what you can do to increase your chances of approval.
+Let’s explore what a lender will assess in your personal loan application, and what you can do to help increase your chances of approval:

 What a personal loan lender checks in an application

-While this may vary for every loan lender in Australia, there are several factors that most lenders will review, including:
+While this may vary for each lender in Australia, some factors that most lenders will review include:

 • Personal identification, including your driver’s license, passport, or photo ID